oracle/sales-cloud-with-paas-samples/lead-capture-sys-sso/README.md

 Use JDeveloper to build the ADF application EAR and deploy it to Java Cloud Service - SaaS Extension:

 1. Open the .jws in JDeveloper or Eclipse.
-Refer to [Configuring IDEs for Developing with JCS - SaaS Extension](http://www.oracle.com/pls/topic/lookup?ctx=clouddevportal&id=OCPSI-GUID-645953AE-3C6F-40DD-AF06-03D466DEFECE) for more details about configuring JDeveloper/Eclipse.
 Further steps in this readme will refer to JDeveloper although similar steps can be performed in Eclipse.
 2. Change in the IE or with an editor the values for the token *@@datasource-servicename@@* in the file JCS-SX/ModelLeadCaptureSys/src/oracle/cloud/sampleaapps/leadcapturesys/model/common/bc4j.xcfg and for token *@@your_sales_cloud_URL@@* in file JCS-SX/ViewLCS/public_html/LeadCapture.jspx.
 3. Deploy the application to your Java Cloud Service - SaaS Extension instance.
-Refer to [Deploying Applications Individually Using JCS - SaaS
-Extension Control](http://www.oracle.com/pls/topic/lookup?ctx=clouddevportal&id=OCPSI-GUID-8C5519F9-FB34-4D13-B313-BF0C7230A339) for more details.
+Refer to [Deploy Applications Individually Using Oracle Java Cloud Service - SaaS Extension Control](https://docs.oracle.com/pls/topic/lookup?ctx=en/solutions/link-sales-cloud-from-java-cloud-saas&id=GUID-8C5519F9-FB34-4D13-B313-BF0C7230A339) for more details.

 Create an application user for testing purposes.